Why Now's the Time to Book Cheap Flights To Iceland

 If you’re planning a trip to Iceland from North America, you’ll be flying into Reykjavík (KEF).
 It's the only option.

-Reykjavík International Airport is actually located about 30 miles southwest of the city Reykjavik itself, in a small town on the southwest shore of the island called Keflavik.
-Any trip to Iceland is best with your own set of wheels, so your best bet is scoring a cheap rental car.
+Reykjavík International Airport is actually located about 30 miles southwest of Reykjavík, in a small town on the southwest shore of the island called Keflavik.
+Any trip to Iceland is best with your own set of wheels, so scoring a cheap rental car is key.

 There are some affordable public transport options, though the development of rail service from KEF to downtown Reykjavík is still in the works after being postponed during the pandemic.
 And getting a taxi all the way into Reykjavik will cost a small fortune.